Introduction

 Bad Debts: How to Write Off Uncollectible Receivables

 If your company is having trouble collecting payment from a client, you might be able to write off that amount as a bad debt.
 To qualify, you need to have previously included that amount in your income.
 For instance, let’s say a client owes you $500, and you figure it’s uncollectible.
-You can .
+You can write off the debt.
 Just remember, you’ll need proper documentation, like invoices and any correspondence with the client, to back up your claim.
 Plus, it’s important to show that you made reasonable efforts to recover the debt—this is key to the whole process.

 Capital Costs vs. Current Expenses: Navigating Tax Write-Offs